mnater/Hyphenopoly/docs/Download,-install-and-setup-for-deployment.md

 ## General Notes

 ### Minifying
 While the .wasm files are already compact by design, the .js files are not minified.
-I highly recommend to use one of the es6-capable JavaScript minifier tools.
+I highly recommend using one of the es6-capable JavaScript minifier tools.

 If you [installed Hyphenopoly with npm](#using-npmjs) run `npm run prepare` to create a directory called `min` that contains a full set of minified files (and the test suite) minified with `terser`.

 ### Compression
-All files have good compression rates when using gzip, deflate and the like.
+All files have good compression rates when using gzip, deflate, and the like.
 You may need to configure your server to be able to compress `.wasm`-files though!

 ### node
 Hyphenopoly_Loader.js and Hyphenopoly.js are optimized for usage in browsers.
-For usage as a module see: [node module](./Module.md)
+For usage as a module, see: [node module](./Module.md)

-Let me now, if you have a use case for hyphenation in node.js
+Let me know, if you have a use case for hyphenation in node.js

 ## Download